 Periodontitis (better known as gum disease) is what happens when gingivitis (better known as inflamed gums) is untreated.
 That’s why it’s important to recognize the early signs of gum disease.
 Dentists urge people to look out for the following symptoms.

 Inflammation in the form of red, puffy, or tender gums (gingivitis) could be a sign of periodontal disease or gum disease.
 “Inflammation or discomfort is caused by bacteria that accumulate around the teeth and proliferates when it is not mechanically removed by flossing, brushing, and your six-month dental cleaning appointment,” says Mazen Natour, DMD, a prosthodontist in New York City.
 It’s important to treat it so it doesn’t advance to periodontitis, a more serious form of gum disease that causes gums to recede from teeth and form pockets that can become infected.
 (These are surprising ways you might be brushing your teeth wrong.)

 Blood in the sink

 If you spit out blood after brushing and swishing, take note.
-"Bleeding after tooth brushing is a big sign and can signal gingivitis," says Lance Vernon, DMD, senior instructor at Case Western Reserve University School of Dental Medicine.
+“Bleeding after tooth brushing is a big sign and can signal gingivitis,” says Lance Vernon, DMD, senior instructor at Case Western Reserve University School of Dental Medicine.
 Gingivitis is a mild form of gum disease that causes bleeding gums, especially after brushing or eating.
-Luckily, it's usually reversed with daily brushing and flossing, as well as regular cleanings by a dentist.
-These are other reasons you might have bleeding gums.
+Luckily, it’s usually reversed with daily brushing and flossing, as well as regular cleanings by a dentist.

 Loose teeth that move slightly when lightly pushed against by your tongue or finger is another sign the disease may be progressing, says Dr. Vernon.